 A blast of compressed air removes all dust and detritus from a pre-formed clearance hole before injecting resin into the inner-leaf bore and pushing the tie-bar into the adhesive.
 Once the resin has set at the inner wall connection, dispensing more of the bonding agent around the section of the tie buried in the external wall completes the anchoring process.

 Stainless steel remedial wall ties themselves are relatively inexpensive but the cost of a wall tie replacement scheme depends on numerous factors.
 These include:

-Twistfix supply a professional collection of wall tie replacement kits and we invite you to use the dedicated wall tie calculator on our website which will determine how many ties you will need for a given area of wall.
+Twistfix supplies a professional collection of wall tie replacement kits and we invite you to use the dedicated wall tie calculator on our website which will determine how many retrofit ties you will need for a given area of an existing wall.
 You can then browse our selection of replacement options to find a high-quality solution at a competitive price.
-If in doubt about any aspect of wall tie replacement, give our expert team a call for clear, competent advice.
+If in doubt about any aspect of wall tie replacement, give our expert team a call for clear-cut, competent advice.